nilportugues/laravel5-jsonapi/README.md

 }
 ```

-Now all supported actions will include the addded custom headers.
+Now all supported actions will include the added custom headers.

 <br>